ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows a woman standing outdoors in front of a building.
-She is smiling broadly and holding currency notes in her hands.
-The woman is dressed in a navy blue top with floral patterns and a colorful patterned skirt.
-Behind her, there is a building with a doorway through which another individual, dressed casually and wearing a face mask, is visible.
-The building has a rustic appearance, and a metal pole is also seen near the woman.
+The image shows a cheerful woman standing outside a building, holding several banknotes in her hands.
+She is smiling broadly and appears to be happy.
+The woman is dressed in a colorful outfit, with a dark blue top adorned with red and yellow flower patterns, and a vibrant skirt featuring a mix of blue, red, and other colors in intricate designs.
+She also has a dark headscarf on.

+In the background, a man wearing a light-pink shirt, dark pants, white shoes, and a blue face mask is visible.
+He stands near the entrance of the building, which has a concrete or stucco exterior wall.
+There is a metal pole near the woman and a window behind her with papers or notices displayed.

-There is no visible text in the image itself.
-The focus is on the woman's joyful expression and the money she is holding, which may symbolize financial support or success, fitting the context of an annual development report.
+There is no text visible in the image.

+The layout centers on the woman as the key subject, with the background elements suggesting a community or organizational setting.
+The image conveys a positive moment, likely related to receiving funds or assistance, fitting the context of an annual development report.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p31_img1.png)